ibkor/Veeam-Deployer-Installer-for-Linux-Machines/README.md

 4. **Run the Script**
    - Open PowerShell on your VBR server.
    - Execute the script to start the deployment process.
 The progress will be logged in the specified log file.
+   - Enter the user password when prompted.

+5. **Installation Verification**
+   - Modify the variables in DeploymentVerification script to suit your environment:
+      - $csvFilePath = Path to the `hostnames.csv` file.
+      - $username = Username for SSH connections.
+      - $LogFilePath = Path where logs will be saved on VBR Server.

+   - Run DeploymentVerification.ps1 to verify the installation on the linux servers.

+6. **OpenSSH verification on VBR Server**
+   - If OpenSSH is not needed on VBR Server, disable it by running disable-openssh.ps1 script.

-5. **Review Logs**
+7. **Review Logs**
    - Check the log file located at `$LogFilePath` for any errors or installation details.

 ## Issues